-How objects and credentials are synchronized in an Azure AD Domain Services managed domain
+How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

 The following diagram illustrates how synchronization works between Azure AD DS, Azure AD, and an optional on-premises AD DS environment: